 2. Plan a picnic in Rome

 Whether you like snacking under the shade of an ombrellone on the beach, or prefer a grassy meadow, there are plenty of Roman picnic ideas here.

-3. Take a walk in a park or garden
+3. Take a walk in a Roman park or garden in Rome

 Rome is pretty well served by its city parks, which all have a character of their own.
 From the museums, Zoo and lake of Villa Borghese, to the English meadows of Villa Pamphili, there’s something for everyone – don’t miss Villa Ada’s shady woods and lake or the rolling hills of Parco della Caffarella if you really want to immerse yourself in nature.
 If you’re looking for a more finely cultivated garden, Ninfa may be just the place.

 The cycle path along the river Tiber is covered in pop-up bars in the summer, but bike riders needn’t despair.
-Head for Rome’s parks instead and enjoy a little more freedom and space.
+Head for Rome’s parks instead and enjoy a little more freedom and space; you’ll also find bikes to hire in the principal parks.
 Approaching Villa Borghese from the river, bikers can make the most of the cycle path along Viale delle Belle Arti and then explore one of Rome’s most beloved parks.
 If you exit Villa Borghese in the north-east corner, you can also go on to Villa Ada and then ultimately cycle alongside the river Aniene (a small tributary of the Tiber) which is set in a beautiful green space of its own (better for mountain bikes or hybrids, but you might manage it with a city bike).
 Otherwise, from the south, explore the Appia Antica park, or hoist your bike onto the Lido train and head for Ostia (bikes are admitted on this train only at weekends).

 5. Visit a lake or hilltown near Rome